CaioCeretta/fullstack-club/curso-next/stockly/src/app/products/[id]/params.md

 so, if the object is { params: { id: 123 } } the destructuring in the params of the function need to respect this hierarchy so it will be { params: { id } }, which will express this hierarchy

+Summary

+So, the summary is, in a dynamic route, such as [id], by using next app router, thye component receives, by default, an object `params` containing this dybamic value, so for example, a /product/123, params object will have the value of {id: "123"}

+The difference in destructuring, is that the params is first accessed and then the destructuring to extract the id occurs const { id } = params

+Here the params is the default object that contain the key id, so first we access param and then the id, whereas const { id } = params means "create a constant id and then assign the value of params.id to it"

+while ({params: { id }}: { params: { id: string }}) we are destructuring the object params directly on the function, before entering the body of the component.
+This expression inside the parameters of the function means to destructure the property param, and, inside params, destructure the id

+So in the signature {params: { id }} we receive params already destructured directly by passing the parameters to the function